Something has broken, what should we do?

 On our website, rents are shown per week (pw) and per calendar month (pcm).
 To convert between the two, use the following simple calculation:

-Rent per month = Rent per week x 52 (weeks in a year) ÷ 12 (months in a year)
+Rent per month equals Rent per week multiplied by 52 (weeks in a year), divided by 12 (months in a year)

-Unless you are moving into one of our all-inclusive houses, utilities are entirely your business.
-Preceding tenants will have been informed to let their current suppliers know that they are moving out at the end of August, so it's simply a case of letting your chosen supplier know you will be moving in at the beginning of September.
+Occupiers of semi-inclusive properties only need to concern themselves with energy bills and a TV Licence (should you require one).
+Preceding occupants will have been informed to let their current suppliers know that they are moving out at the end of August, so it's simply a case of letting your chosen supplier know you will be moving in at the beginning of September.

-Finally, even if you have no inclination to change suppliers, it is a very good idea to inform suppliers of the 'opening' meter readings, where applicable, as soon as you move in.
-Please note also that, apart from all inclusive properties, you are liable for paying any standing charges throughout your contract period.
+Finally, even if you have no inclination to change suppliers, it is a very good idea to inform them of the 'opening' meter readings, where applicable, as soon as you move in.